Edhem Šljivo: Club career

-Edhem Šljivo joined FK Sarajevo as a kid from elementary school, passed through all club's age categories, and made his first senior team debut at the age of 18.
+Born in Sarajevo, Edhem Šljivo joined FK Sarajevo as a kid from elementary school, passed through all club's age categories, and made his first senior team debut at the age of 18.
 He played 424 games for the club in all competitions, counting friendlies.
 In Yugoslav First League and Yugoslav Cup (Kup Maršala Tita) he played for the club 268 games scoring 37 times.

-In 1978, he joined Belgian side RFC de Liège, whom he represented for three seasons.
+In 1978, he joined Belgian side RFC Liège, whom he represented for three seasons.
 He made his debut for them 30 August 1978 against Winterslag and later made a move to the French Ligue 1 and joined OGC Nice.
 From Nice he moved to 1.
 FC Köln on personal insistence of Rinus Michels and after winning the German cup (the first Bosnian to do so) he moved back to Liège.
 There he concluded his career in 1987 after a traffic collision on 17 December 1986, in which he was severely injured. Šljivo barely survived a life threatening spinal injuries after 40 days of doctors' struggle to save him.
 His final game for Liège was on 14 December 1986 against Berchem Sport.